deeplook/sparklines/README.rst

 ==========

-This Python package implements Edward Tufte's concept of sparklines_, but limited to text only e.g. like this: ▃▁▄▁▅█▂▅.
+This Python package implements Edward Tufte's concept of sparklines_, but limited to text only e.g. like this: ▃▁▄▁▅█▂▅ (this I likely not displayed correctly in every browser).
 You can find more information about sparklines `on Wikipedia`_.
-This code was mainly developed for running simple plausibility tests in sensor networks as shown in the following image:
+This code was mainly developed for running simple plausibility tests in sensor networks as shown in fig. 1 below:

 .. figure:: example_sensors.png
    :width: 75%